 My time spent in Thailand was one for the books.
 It was my first time in Asia and my first time learning the culture of the Southeast Asian countries.
-An eye opening experience, and completely different than anything I had previously been exposed to.
+It was an eye-opening experience, and completely different than anything I had previously been exposed to.
 The smog, motorbikes, and trash.
 The overcrowded streets and roads.
 The incredibly cheap street food and bartering to get around.
 All of these resulting in one heck of a trip.
 And what makes Thailand so uniquely… Thailand.

-What resulted in those two weeks was an ever growing list of what you must do in Thailand… and what you can skip.
-From there I have narrowed it down to 14 must see and do items to make your visit to Thailand one for the books; the ultimate Thailand bucket list.
+What resulted in those two weeks was an ever-growing list of what you must do in Thailand… and what you can skip.
+From there I have narrowed it down to 12 must-see and do items to make your visit to Thailand one for the books; the ultimate Thailand bucket list.

 1. Island Hop